 An instructional guideline for a distance learning course provides recommendations and outlines principles for designing and delivering the course via ICT to promote effective learning.
 The purpose of learning scenario design guidelines is to provide a structured framework and set of best practices for educators and instructional designers to create effective and engaging educational experiences.
 These guidelines help ensure that learning scenarios are thoughtfully crafted to engage learners, meet specific educational objectives, and cater to diverse learning styles and needs.
 They help ensure that course content is organised in a logical and coherent manner, that learning objectives are clearly defined, and that teaching methods align with educational goals.
-By following these guidelines, course creators can enhance the learning outcomes.
+By following these guidelines, course creators can enhance the learning experience, promote student engagement, and ultimately, facilitate more successful learning outcomes.
 Additionally, they serve as a valuable tool for consistency and quality assurance in educational institutions and online learning environments.